 - Lloyd Garmadon from Ninjago.

 - As of season 2 of Young Justice, Kaldur has become this to his father, Black Manta.
+It's actually subverted, he was good all along.

 - Pete Jr. in the Donald Duck cartoon "Bellboy Donald" is a Bratty Half-Pint, with a copy of his father's personality.
 In his newer form from Goof Troop this is inverted with him being completely different from his dad in almost every conceivable way (except his appearance which became closer), fearful and resentful of him, and an entirely sympathetic character.